aws-solutions-library-samples/guidance-for-dynamic-game-npc-dialogue-on-aws/README.md

     <img src="assets/images/qa_stage.png" alt="QA Stage" style="width: 53em;" />
 </p>

-Once the `QA` stage of the pipeline has been deplyed, and the `SystemTest` stage action is successful, idicating the backend infrastrcuture is functionaing, you can hydrate the vector store.
+Once the `QA` stage of the pipeline is complete, and the `SystemTest` stage action is successful, indicating the backend infrastructure is deployed, you can hydrate the vector store.

 ### Hydrating the vector store